slinden2/chunk-of-code/content/blog/migrate-from-mongodb-atlas-to-local-mongodb/index.md

 I have been using MongoDB Atlas for my hobby projects for over a year now.
 Usually I deploy all my hobby projects to my VPS where I run `dokku`.
 I wanted to try to migrate one of my databases to `dokku` to be run on the server where my application resides.
 I wanted to do this mainly because that way I could have all the app data centralized.
 For a hobby project this is not an issue but an advantage, as you don't have to log in to different systems to check stuff up.

-mongodump and mongorestore cannot be part of a backup strategy for 4.2+ sharded clusters that have sharded transactions in progress, as backups created with mongodump do not maintain the atomicity guarantees of transactions across shards.

 ## Hands-on

 ### Backing up existing Atlas database